 Porsche Claims First Place Among Luxury Brands in J.D.
-Power 2019 Customer Satisfaction Index Study
+Power 2019 Customer Service Index Study

 U.S. customers rank Porsche highest among luxury brands in service